Filipino Pork Menudo Recipe

 2. Sauté the vegetables: Heat the olive oil in a large saucepan over medium heat.
 Add the onion, carrots, and green pepper.
 Cook until they are soft, then increase the heat slightly to let them brown a little.

 4. Build the stew base: Stir in the tomato purée, followed by the bay leaves and the canned tomatoes.
-Pour in the chicken stock and stir, scraping the bottom of the pan to lift any flavorful bits.
+Pour in the chicken stock and stir, scraping the bottom of the pan to lift any flavourful bits.
 Season with salt and pepper.

 5. Simmer the stew: Bring the mixture to a boil, then cover the pan, reduce the heat to low, and let it simmer for 30 minutes.